-(3) Institutions of higher education as defined in paragraph (C)(2) of this rule must only report student data once to the department of higher education through the higher education information system for state subsidy purposes.
+(3) Institutions of higher education as defined in paragraph (C)(2) of this rule may only report student data once to the department of higher education through the higher education information system for state subsidy purposes.

 (E) Institutions that participate in program sharing shall provide guidance to each participating student that includes, but is not limited to, the following: